jobyjfrancis/aws-projects/containerized-LMS-migration/README.md

 ![alt text](images/image4.png)

-2. Create the following security groups for Application Load Balancer (ALB) and container with relevant inbound and outbound rules
+2. Created the following security groups for Application Load Balancer (ALB) and container with relevant inbound and outbound rules
     * `EduTech-ALB-SG`
     * `EduTech-Container-SG`